oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

     ![Connect to database](./images/01-05-connect-to-db.png " ")

 ## Task 2: Add a Checkpoint table and Heartbeat table

+### About Checkpoint table and Trandata

+A Checkpoint table is created in the target database to provide fault tolerance for the Replicat process.
+Trandata enables the unconditional logging of primary keys and the conditional supplemental logging of all unique and foreign keys for the specified table.
+Adding Trandata is required for the source database.

 1. In the navigation menu, click **Checkpoint**.
 In the Checkpoint page, click **Add Checkpoint** (plus icon).